 Essential tips for practicing good oral care at home include:

 The CDC recommends washing your hands for at least 20 seconds a few times each day to prevent the spread of COVID-19.
 If you have to leave your house for any reason, you should wash your hands directly after returning home.
-Hand sanitizer that contains at least 60 percent alcohol is also capable of killing the coronavirus.
+Hand sanitizers that contain at least 60 percent alcohol are also capable of killing the coronavirus.